Are Medicare Advantage Plans Too Good to Be True?

 The Impact of Formulary Changes

-Formulary changes in Medicare Advantage plans can limit access to needed medications and increase expenses for beneficiaries, compared to traditional Medicare.
-These changes are subject to CMS authorization and require a 30-day prior notification to impacted beneficiaries.
+Some of the formulary changes in Medicare Advantage plans could potentially limit access to needed medications and may even increase expenses for beneficiaries, compared to traditional Medicare.
+These changes will likely be subject to CMS authorization and require a 30-day prior notification to impacted beneficiaries.

-Consequently, it’s important to keep abreast of any alterations to your plan’s formulary and be ready to switch medications if required.
+Consequently, it’s important to stay on top of potential alterations to your plan’s formulary and be ready to switch medications if required.

 Compare plans and enroll online